11 Reasons You Might Have an Itchy Butt—and How to Treat It

 If you’re suffering from an itchy butt, the first thing to know is that it’s most likely a symptom of another issue—not a disease or condition in itself.
 And because itching can lead to scratching, tiny cuts, pain, and swelling, it’s important to get to the bottom (no pun intended) of the problem.
 Here are some of the common causes of itchy butt, and how you can find relief.

 In many cases, itching in the perianal region (around the anus) has to do with how a person is wiping after a bowel movement.
-Not wiping well enough can leave behind fecal matter and moisture, says Brian Kim, MD, co-director of the Center for the Study of Itch at Washington University School of Medicine.
+Not wiping well enough can leave behind fecal matter and moisture, Brian Kim, MD, co-director of the Center for the Study of Itch at Washington University School of Medicine, tells Health.
 This is more commonly the case in young children or in older adults with mobility issues, as opposed to healthy adults.

 On the other hand, too much wiping—or the wrong kind of wiping—can also lead to irritation and itching.
-Parswa Ansari, MD, assistant professor of surgery at the Donald and Barbara School of Medicine at Hofstra/Northwell, refers to this common problem as “overzealous hygiene.”
+Parswa Ansari, MD, assistant professor of surgery at the Donald and Barbara School of Medicine at Hofstra/Northwell in New York, refers to this common problem as “overzealous hygiene.”

 In a 2016 paper in the journal Clinics in Colon and Rectal Surgery, Dr. Ansari explains: “The use of soap [in the perianal region], particularly scented ones, should be avoided,” he writes.
 “Warm water alone can be used, and the area should not be scrubbed vigorously during bathing or after toileting.”